 One focus of our work is the statistical analysis of molecular quantitative trait loci (QTL).
 We use statistical mapping tools to quantify the genetic regulation of molecular traits in a large number of cells and tissues collected from aging brains, cerebrospinal fluid, and blood.
 This allows us to create a detailed picture of the functional genomic regulation landscape in the brain and central nervous system.
 Through collaborations with research groups across the country, we study the QTL of various molecular phenotypes, including chromatin accessibility, histone acetylation, transcription factor binding activity, methylation, small RNAs, gene expression, alternative polyadenylation, alternative splicing, proteomics, lipidomics, and metabolomics.

 Another focus of our research is the computational discovery of novel regulatory genomics mechanisms.
 We use existing sequencing and other assay data, along with new computational methods, to uncover new molecular phenotypes.
 For example, we quantify novel spatial patterns of histone acetylation and methylation QTL.
 We also develop new methods for generating alternative polyadenylation data.
 We investigate mechanisms of genomic regulation through the development and application of improved computational methods in statistical modeling and machine learning for fine-mapping, colocalization, functional variant annotation and prediction, epigenome and transcriptome-wide association, and gene-set and pathway discovery.

-We also investigate the ancestry-specific regulation of functional genomic features.
+We also investigate the context-specific regulation of functional genomic features.
 By integrating the growing collection of molecular QTL resources with molecular data from minority population samples across the country, we aim to uncover the differential genetic regulations at the variants, genes, and pathways levels.
 We study the heterogeneity of cross-population QTL, and use the similarities between populations to improve the prediction of molecular phenotypes in minority populations.